 Final Assessment Process

-If you’re successful through the shortlisting and screening stages, you’ll be invited to attend a final assessment process.
+If you’re successful through at the telephone interview stage, you’ll be invited to attend a final assessment process.
 The final assessment processes can either be held on site at the job location, or off site at one of our training facilities such as Sedgley Park in Prestwich.

 What will be assessed?